 Hebrew School–9:30am to 12 on Sundays

 We are proud of our Hebrew School, which offers enthusiastic teachers, small class sizes, and a vibrant curriculum.
-We currently have 20 students, pre-K to grade 7.
 If you are interested in enrolling your child, please contact Rabbi Asch to arrange a meeting.

 At each Hebrew School session, there are four distinct parts to each student’s learning, all of which are important to helping to raise our children as educated, “menchy” Jews with a strong sense of Jewish identity and community.